ccyip/docker-taype/README.md

    Constraint solver is implemented in `taypsi/solver/bin/solver.ml` and `taypsi/solver/lib/solver.ml`.
 Elaboration of typed macros is `elabPpx` in `taypsi/src/Taype/TypeChecker.hs`.
-2. The concrete syntax of Taypsi is defined in `taypsi/src/Taype/Syntax.hs`.
-   The source code of the bidirectional type checker is in `taypsi/src/Taype/TypeChecker.hs`, and the lifting procedure is in `taypsi/src/Taype/Lift.hs`, and the translation to OIL is in `taypsi/src/Oil/Translation.hs`.
+2. The source code of the bidirectional type checker is in `taypsi/src/Taype/TypeChecker.hs`, and the lifting procedure is in `taypsi/src/Taype/Lift.hs`, and the translation to OIL is in `taypsi/src/Oil/Translation.hs`.
 The smart array optimization is defined in